 The tuition fees and bursary information listed on this page are for Home and EU PGCE Students.

 Overseas PGCE students should refer to the fees information towards the bottom of this page.
-For more information about PGCE fees please refer to the PGCE fees policy.

 To be eligible for home or EU fee status you must have lived in the UK or EU for three years prior to the start of the course and must meet the normal residency requirements.